Carmel McQueen: Storylines

 Carmel decides to go with Jim, and sneaks out, whilst John Paul manages to dupe Sonny into letting him take Kathleen-Angel.
 Carmel waits for Jim in the square, but as he makes his way through a crowd of late-night pub-goers, he is stabbed by a disguised Fraser, in revenge for his betrayal.
 Carmel is devastated to notice he is bleeding, putting paid to their happy ending, as Jim dies in her arms.
 She is distraught when it is found Jim is under suspicion for a long list of criminal involvement, and after Trevor is found not guilty, Grace Black (Tamara Wall) taunts Jim's demise, leading to Carmel slapping her.
 She is charged with assault, but Sonny makes sure she is released.
-When Jim's funeral is held later, an angry Carmel flees into the graveyard, only for Sonny to follow her.
-After he offers his support, they kiss.
-With Theresa gone, Carmel and Sonny begin to take Kathleen-Angel into their own care.
+Sonny and Carmel kiss at Jim's funeral and they begin to take Kathleen-Angel into their own care.
 Carmel becomes more protective towards Kathleen-Angel and begins to grow a mother and daughter bond towards her.
-Carmel later finds out that Nana has gone broke, and helps her to get money.
-They go to The Hutch and Diane O'Connor (Alex Fletcher) finds out what they are up to and throws a bucket of water over Carmel.

 In August 2014, Theresa sends a visiting notice to Kathleen-Angel and Carmel is worried.
 Sonny comforts Carmel and he later throws the notice away.
 Carmel thinks that Theresa has cancelled it on purpose, unaware of Sonny's plans.
 Myra then returns to the village and sees Carmel.
 Myra explains to Carmel that she has to let Kathleen-Angel go as she belongs to Theresa.
 Carmel is angry and she refuses to let Theresa take her away.
 She later sees Theresa and they try to help Kathleen-Angel to choose whom to be with.
 Sonny later takes Carmel and Kathleen-Angel away, and Carmel is upset as she has torn her family apart.